zkytony/robotdev/spot/docs/Networking.md

 Read the [documentation here on "Connecting Spot to a Shared WiFi Network"](https://support.bostondynamics.com/s/article/Spot-network-setup).

 It appears from [this discussion](https://support.bostondynamics.com/s/question/0D54X00006K0GrDSAV/spot-network-connection-via-wifi) that Spot currently only connects to 2.4GHz WiFi, which matches the [manual](https://www.bostondynamics.com/sites/default/files/inline-files/spot-information-for-use-en.pdf), which says "Connectivity is WiFi 2.4Ghz b/g/n and Gigabit Ethernet".

-## Ethernet
-A wired connection should be used for updating robot software, accessing logs, and modifying network settings.